mootools/mootools-core/Docs/Browser/Browser.md

 * Browser.Engine.presto - (*boolean*) True if the current browser uses the presto engine (e.g. Opera 9).
 * Browser.Engine.name - (*string*) The name of the engine.
 * Browser.Engine.version - (*number*) The version of the engine. (e.g. 950)
-* Browser.Plugins.Flash.version - (*number*) The major version of the flash plugin installed.
-* Browser.Plugins.Flash.build - (*number*) The build version of the flash plugin installed.